 The project has also helped women from Atula’s village revive traditional indigo dying techniques by adopting organic methods of dying.
-Women are now planting indigo plants on fallow land, which is both improving soil fertility and providing the women with the dye they need to revive the production of their tribe’s traditional shawls, a product that the village was once known far and wide for.
+Women are now planting indigo plants on fallow land, which is both improving soil fertility and providing the women with the dye they need to revive the production of their tribe’s traditional shawls, a product that the village was once known for far and wide.

 The project, which improved vegetation cover by over 2,000 ectares in project areas, is extended for an additional year, bringing a much-needed awareness of the importance of sustainable land use in the face of a rapidly changing future.